CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Remove/remove-text-at-index-block.md

 ---
 title: "Remove Text At Index"
 linkTitle: "Remove Text At Index"
-description: "Removes a length of text at a specified index of a given text."
+description: "Removes a length of text at the specified index of a given text."
 ---

 ![Icon](/blocks/text-remove-block-icon.png)